Kashi97/Twitter-Search-Sentiment-Analysis/README.md

 Can be run once, returning the amount of positive and negative tweets for the search term and amount of tweets

-Or run forever in specified intervals and write the results to a file with date
+Or run forever in specified intervals and write the results to a file

 ### Dependencies